RyanZotti/Self-Driving-Car/README.md

 ![img_1022](https://cloud.githubusercontent.com/assets/8901244/16572477/fd3dac1c-4236-11e6-86ea-93503f5cbb94.JPG)

+## SD Card Setup

+You're going to end up with a lot of software and data on your Pi.
+If you're really frugal with storage, it's possible you might be able to get by with the SD card (8 GB?) that was shipped with your Pi.
+I choose to buy a 64 GB SD card to be safe, but that meant that I had to format it.
+There are lots of tutorials available elsewhere that explain how to do this.

+I have a Mac and followed the steps here: [https://stackoverflow.com/a/44205432/554481](https://stackoverflow.com/a/44205432/554481).
+If your SD card has more than 32 GB, you'll have to do a few additional steps, as noted here: [https://www.raspberrypi.org/documentation/installation/sdxc_formatting.md](https://www.raspberrypi.org/documentation/installation/sdxc_formatting.md).
+Basically the extra steps involve preformatting the SD card with Apple's built-in Disk Utility tool.

 ## Hostname Configuration

 If your Pi and laptop are on the same wifi network you can test a connection to the Pi from your laptop with the command below: